Want to clean up microplastics in the ocean? We just need more mussels

 All this happens without any harm to the mussels, Lindeque says.
 Smaller pieces of plastic called nanoparticles may slip through the mussel’s membranes and get into their tissue, but the microplastics are too big.
 While some previous research has found that microplastic exposure could harm mussels—mainly their ability to produce strong byssal threads, the fibers that bind mussels to a rock, or to one another—those experiments were done at microplastic concentrations much higher than occur in natural environments.

 Plus, mussels are already eating plastic, anyway.
 By monitoring them, keeping them in cages so they survive predators, and collecting their plastic-filled poop, their regular process could be used to help clean the ocean.
-It’s not a complete solution—mussels can’t reach all the microplastics, and we still need to work towards reducing single use plastic and moving toward a circular economy, Lindeque says.
+It’s not a complete solution—mussels can’t reach all the microplastics, and we still need to work toward reducing single-use plastic and moving toward a circular economy, Lindeque says.
 But it could make a difference, in a few ways.
-“The beauty is because this is a nature-based solution,” she says, “by putting them back into nature we’re helping to increase biodiversity and rewilding what was there anyway.”
+“The beauty is because this is a nature-based solution,” she says, “by putting them back into nature, we’re helping to increase biodiversity and rewilding what was there anyway.”